logzio/logzio-helm/charts/fluentd/README.md

    # .....
 ```

+### Enabling automatic app-detection (enabled by default)
+When enabled, automatic app detection will scan all pods scanned for supported application types of [default parsing](https://docs.logz.io/user-guide/log-shipping/built-in-log-types.html).
+These types are automatically parsed by logzio.
+The detected app name will be added as a value for `logzio/application_type` annotation and injected to the `type` field of each application log.
+To skip specific Deployments/StatefulSets when using automatic app detection, add the `logzio/skip_app_detection: true` annotation.

 ### Adding a custom log_type field from attribute
 To add a `log_type` field with a custom value to each log, you can use the annotation key `log_type` with a custom value.
 The annotation will be automatically parsed into a `log_type` field with the provided value.
 e.g: